By Luke Sumpter

 Best skunk cannabis strains

 Since its inception, Skunk has given rise to hundreds of unique strains.
 Sweet Skunk Automatic represents the merging of skunk and autoflowering genetics.
 This fast-growing strain has maintained the original taste and potency but offers much quicker harvests.
 Skunk XL shows a completely different manifestation of Skunk genetics.
-This large strain grows up to 78 inches outdoors and provides large yields that will keep your jars topped up for months.
+This large strain grows up to 200cm outdoors and provides large yields that will keep your jars topped up for months.

 Lemon Shining Silver Haze lies quite far down the Skunk family tree.
 This modern variety features the original sour taste of Skunk but contains much higher THC levels than the original.
 Speedy Chile combines the power of Skunk with the speed and efficiency of Chile Indica for a swift and satisfying harvest.
 Royal Critical descends from legendary varieties Afghani and Skunk.
 She provides a heavy and relaxing high, alongside a complex terpene profile defined by notes of candy, earthiness, pine, and fruit.